-- a statement addressing any changes to the exhibition since the initial application against the relevant selection criterion - confirmation of dates and venues - confirmation of the value of the exhibition - confirmation of the cost of insurance and of any indemnity that will be provided under a state or territory indemnity scheme (however described) - a detailed list of all cultural material in the exhibition including institution of origin and any special conditions attached to the loan of each object.
+- confirmation of the value of the exhibition - confirmation of the cost of insurance and of any indemnity that will be provided under a state or territory indemnity scheme (however described) - a detailed list of all cultural material in the exhibition including institution of origin and any special conditions attached to the loan of each object.

-Final approval will be provided by the Minister for the Arts (or delegate).
+Final approval will be provided by the Minister responsible for the Arts (or delegate).

 Where a final application has substantial changes from the initial application, for example significant changes to the exhibition content or value of the exhibition (whether an increase or decrease), it may not receive funding under the program.
-In this situation, the Department of Communications and the Arts will reassess the application against the selection criteria and against other relevant considerations such as funding availability where an increase has been sought.
-Following this assessment, the Department of Communications and the Arts will make a recommendation to the Minister (or delegate) regarding final approval.
+In this situation, the Department of Infrastructure, Transport, Regional Development and Communications will reassess the application against the selection criteria and against other relevant considerations such as funding availability.
+Following this assessment, the Department of Infrastructure, Transport, Regional Development and Communications will make a recommendation to the Minister responsible for the Arts (or delegate) regarding final approval.